Registering for Classes

 Colorado School of Mines Inter-Institutional Registration

-CCD and Colorado School of Mines (CSM) have an inter-institutional agreement.
-CCD students who are registered for six credit hours or more at CCD may apply to register for EPICS 151, Engineering Design I, at CSM during the same term.
+CCD and Colorado School of Mines (CSM) also have an inter-institutional agreement.
+Students who are registered for six credit hours or more at CCD may apply to register for EDNS 151: Engineering Design I at CSM during the same term.
 This registration is intended to allow prospective CSM transfer students to be integrated into the CSM community in advance of their formal transfer from CCD to CSM.
-As part of the CSM inter-institutional program, CCD students must meet the following requirements: be degree-seeking, be registered for six or more credit hours at CCD, and be co-enrolled in MAT 201 or have completed MAT 201.
-CCD degree seeking students who want to take classes at Colorado School of Mines (CSM) can pick-up the inter-institutional registration form from Admissions, Registration & Records.
+As part of the CSM inter-institutional program, you must meet the following requirements: be degree-seeking, be registered for six or more credit hours at CCD, and be co-enrolled in MAT 201 or have completed MAT 201.
+CCD degree-seeking students who want to take classes at CSM can pick-up the inter-institutional registration form from the Office of Registration and Records.
 Students who participate in the inter-institutional program are responsible for following the procedures and deadlines set by the two institutions.
-Students submit completed forms to Admissions, Registration & Records for processing.
-Students will receive an email from CSM once their registration is approved with the course information.
+Once your application has been processed and your registration is approved with the course information, you will receive an email from CSM.
 Waitlisted students must diligently check their CSM email for the registration notification.
-If a student fails to register within the allotted time, the student will need to re-waitlist; registration is not guaranteed.
-There are no exceptions for students who do not register within the time allowed.
+If you fail to register within the allotted time, you will need to re-waitlist; registration is not guaranteed.
+There are no exceptions if you do not register within the time allowed.

 CSM students are permitted to take one elective course, not offered at CSM, and they should obtain the inter-institution application and registration from their home school.
 These forms are authorized by their home institution prior to submitting them to CCD.
 CSM students must adhere to all published deadlines.
 Colorado School of Mines students are able to register for online and extended campus courses.
 All students are required to meet course prerequisites, which may include assessment testing.
 After submission of forms, CCD will process the forms to prevent tuition assessment.
 The student will be responsible for paying for the course at their home institution.
 Schedule adjustments must be processed according to the published deadlines at Colorado School of Mines and CCD.
 Courses taken at the host institution in no way alter existing degree requirements, but may apply toward degree requirements, subject to approval by the home institution.
 Students are advised to confer with department chairs and academic advisors before registering inter-institutionally.
 Students should confirm, before enrolling, that desired courses will satisfy degree requirements at the home institution.
 Students may only receive financial aid at their home institution.